Chanistar/configure-ad/README.md

 - Creating and setting up the Virtual Machines.
 - Testing and Observing connectivity.
 - Installing Active Directory Domain Services.
-- Adding clientelle to the Domain.
+- Adding clientele to the Domain.
 - Allowing "domain users" access to Remote Desktop.
 - Configuring Active Directory and Group Policy.